DroidDrone/DroidDrone/README.md

 ## Install and configure

-You have to install the Flight and Control apps on the phones, download these on the [Releases](https://github.com/IvanSchulz/DroidDrone/releases) page.
+You have to install the Flight and Control apps on the phones.
+You can download them from the [Releases](https://github.com/IvanSchulz/DroidDrone/releases) page.

 Flight app controls your drone via MSP commands, so you need to change your receiver type to MSP in your INAV or Betaflight configurator: